NAZA Funding for 2022-2023

 NAZA funding opportunities are announced on this NAZA website.
 The providers are selected based on their applications.
 The providers must commit to NAZA’s systemic approach of professional development and program quality as well as program expectations and data-sharing to qualify for NAZA funding.
 Providers work with NAZA team, trainers and assessors throughout the year for continuous improvement.
 The proposals are evaluated based on the criteria set in the call for proposals.
 Additionally, for all returning partners, performance indicators from the previous year, such as youth attendance, retention as well as compliance with quality assessment process and data collection, contribute to the final score of the application.

-For the 2022-2023 school year, NAZA has awarded funds to 17 nonprofit and community-based organizations below and Metro Parks for providing afterschool programs through engaging activities that develop social, emotional, cognitive and academic skills, as well as co-create youth leadership opportunities.
+For the 2022-2023 school year, NAZA has awarded funds to 18 nonprofit and community-based organizations below and Metro Parks for providing afterschool programs through engaging activities that develop social, emotional, cognitive, and academic skills, as well as co-creating youth leadership opportunities.